 Skip to main content

 The projects listed below are our proposed topic areas for supervision of prospective research students to build upon.
-These are not meant to be exhaustive and we are open to receiving high-quality applications.
+This is not meant to be an exhaustive list; we are open to receiving high-quality applications.
 Candidates are invited to discuss the project they are interested in with the proposed supervisor.

 Theme: Political theory and philosophy

 Sample topics covered: Thomas Hobbes, Max Weber, Carl Schmitt, and René Girard, the crisis of modernity, the problem of political order in the post-Westphalian age, the ethical foundation of that order, contemporary anarchism, neo-liberalism.

 Sample topics covered: Marx's Capital concerning the theorisation of US cotton slavery and British industrial capitalism, Marxism and post-structuralism.